-This coffee is out of this world delicious.
+This coffee is out-of-this-world delicious.
 Ricardo Koyner of Finca las Brujas has done a fantastic job of processing this fruit bomb of a Geisha.
-After harvest, the beans are placed in a sealed tank, inoculated with yeast at 16°C and left for five days to ferment without oxygen.
+After harvest, the Panama coffee beans are placed in a sealed tank, inoculated with yeast at 16°C and left for five days to ferment without oxygen.
 This anaerobic process creates a unique environment for acids and flavours to develop within the green bean.
-After this five day period, they're removed for drying on a shaded African bed for around 15 days until the coffee is down to 25% humidity.
+After this five-day period, they're removed for drying on a shaded African bed for around 15 days until the coffee is down to 25% humidity.
 After this, the beans are placed in the sun to dry further at a faster rate.
-After drying, this Geisha is placed in a resting facility for at least 4 months with controlled air temperature of 16°C and a relative humidity of 65%.
-This process is called 'curing' and helps develop the deep and nuanced fruited character of this Geisha.
+After drying, this best Geisha coffee is placed in a resting facility for at least four months with controlled air temperature of 16°C and a relative humidity of 65%.
+This process is called 'curing' and helps develop the deep and nuanced fruited character of this Panama Geisha coffee.